eldoy/flekk/README.md

 * __test__   - test a value
 * __log__    - log a value to console

-This is how a test file can be written:
+This is how to use them:

 ```yml
 # Load config file